mesosphere/konvoy-image-builder/README.md

 ### Testing

-To run an specific end-to-end test, use a subset of the commands used to run the complete set of end-to-end tests in CI.
+To run a specific end-to-end test, use a subset of the commands used to run the complete set of end-to-end tests in CI.

 In this example, we run the end-to-end test against the latest version of Flatcar Linux: